-A network can link all the computers, tablets and smartphones in your office, allowing users to share files, programs and resources such as printers and internet access.
-You’ll almost certainly want a network if you have more than one device.
+A network can link all the computers, tablets and smartphones in your office, allowing users to share files, programs and resources, including printers.
+If you want to securely connect multiple device, you’ll need a network.

 1. Network basics

-A network is a way of connecting all the computing devices within your business.
-Even if you only have two devices, creating a network is still worthwhile.
+A network connects all the computing devices within your business.
+Even if you only have two devices, having a network can still worthwhile.